Publications

 Yang Jiang and Edward P. O’Brien

-Journal of Physical Chemistry B, 2021
+Journal of Physical Chemistry B, May 2021

 7. The driving force for co-translational protein folding is weaker in the ribosome vestibule due to greater water ordering